curtisblackwell/curtisblackwell.github.io/source/_home-content.blade.md

 - supported my product manager in her work using [*Thinking in Services*](https://www.bispublishers.com/thinking-in-services.html) to uncover and solve for gaps in a complex project (I'm convinced *Thinking in Services* is the next big thing in strategy and service design), and
 - helped co-workers get a DEI working group off the ground (and kept it alive after they took new jobs elsewhere).

-A unique blend of empathy, insightful criticism, a low tolerance for unpleasant working experiences, and the wherewithal to improve my environment and the surrounding ecosystem make me an invaluable team member.
+A unique blend of empathy, insightful criticism, a low tolerance for unpleasant working experiences, and the tenacity to improve my environment and the surrounding ecosystem make me an invaluable team member.

 ---